Death toll in Florida building collapse rises to 12 with 149 missing | Headlines

 Death toll in Florida building collapse rises to 12 with 149 missing

-The report's author, Frank Morabito, wrote that the deterioration would "expand exponentially" if not repaired.
-"It's all starting to come together now, because like I've said all along, there was something very, very wrong at this building," Surfside Mayor Charles Burkett told CNN on Tuesday when asked about the April 2021 warning by the condo association's president.
+In April 2021, the condominium association's president warned residents that concrete damage identified in the report had "gotten significantly worse" and urged them to pay some $15 million in assessments needed to make repairs, according to media accounts.
+Florida emergency management director Kevin Guthrie said local authorities on Tuesday had asked the federal government to send additional urban search-and-rescue teams to the scene in the oceanfront town of Surfside, adjacent to Miami Beach.

-Another body was recovered on Tuesday from the ruins of a Florida condominium tower, the mayor said, raising the death toll in the collapse to at least 12 with 149 people still listed as missing.
-The latest casualty of the disaster, which could ultimately rank as the worst accidental building collapse in U.S. history, was not immediately identified by Miami-Dade County Mayor Daniella Levine Cava during an afternoon news conference.
+Search-and-rescue efforts stretched through a sixth day on Tuesday at the site of a collapsed Florida condominium complex where at least a dozen people died and 149 more remained missing amid fading hopes of finding anyone else alive.
+Remains of the 12th casualty from the disaster, which could rank as the deadliest accidental structural failure in U.S. history, were recovered on Tuesday, Miami-Dade County Mayor Daniella Levine Cava said at an afternoon news conference.

-Investigators have not yet determined what caused a major section of the 40-year-old building to collapse abruptly.
+Investigators have not yet determined what caused a major section of the 40-year-old Champlain Towers South condo to give way abruptly early on Thursday as residents slept.
 Initial attention has focused on structural deficiencies described in a 2018 engineer's report.
-In April 2021, the condominium association's president warned residents that concrete damage had "gotten significantly worse," and urged them to pay some $15 million in assessments needed to make repairs, media reported.
+In April 2021, the condominium association's president warned residents that concrete damage identified in the report had "gotten significantly worse" and urged them to pay some $15 million in assessments needed to make repairs, according to media accounts.

-Florida emergency management director Kevin Guthrie said local authorities on Tuesday had asked the federal government to send additional urban search and rescue teams to the scene in the town of Surfside.
-Authorities say they still have hope that survivors might yet be found in the pile of concrete and twisted metal left when nearly half of the 12-story, 136-unit tower caved in.
+Florida emergency management director Kevin Guthrie said local authorities on Tuesday had asked the federal government to send additional urban search-and-rescue teams to the scene in the oceanfront town of Surfside, adjacent to Miami Beach.
+Authorities said they held out hope that survivors might yet be located in the pile of pulverized concrete and twisted metal left when nearly half of the 12-story, 136-unit tower caved in on itself.
+The search operation has been hampered by intermittent showers and thunderstorms.

-But Miami-Dade Fire Rescue Chief Alan Cominsky said search-and-rescue personnel faced an enormous task while working 12-hour shifts in the heat.
+Fire officials have spoken of detecting faint sounds from inside the rubble pile and finding voids deep in the debris large enough to possibly sustain life.
+Miami-Dade Fire Rescue Chief Alan Cominsky said search-and-rescue personnel faced a daunting task while working 12-hour shifts in the heat and humidity.

 “That building collapsed almost in a footprint of where that building stood – we’re talking about 12 stories, with subterranean garages all within that same footprint,” Cominsky said.
-“I'm sure to emphasize the magnitude of what we encountered, what we're seeing,” he told reporters.
+“I'm sure to emphasize the magnitude of what we encountered, what we're seeing.”
+On Monday evening, Levine Cava used grim terms to describe the anguish faced by families of the missing.

-President Joe Biden and his wife, Jill Biden, will visit Surfside on Thursday, the White House said.
-The disaster has sent officials in nearby areas scrambling to check the safety of buildings.

-Miami Beach, just to the south of Surfside, has ordered a "walkthrough visual" inspection of about 500 multi-family commercial units over the next week, Mayor Dan Gelber said.
-"But at the same time we are going to require within probably three weeks, all of these buildings in the recertification process to come up with an updated report," Gelber told CNN.
+"They are coping with the news that they might not have loved ones come out alive and still hoping that they will," the mayor said.
+"Their loved ones may come out as body parts."
+BIDEN TO VISIT

-A makeshift memorial a block from the site held bouquets of fresh hydrangeas tucked into a chain-link fence.
+The disaster has sent agencies in surrounding areas scrambling to check the safety of buildings.
+Levine Cava said she has directed Miami-Dade County officials to begin a 30-day audit of all residential properties five stories or higher that are 40 years or older.
+The cities of Miami and Miami Beach have announced similar measures.
+A makeshift memorial erected a block from the site held bouquets of fresh hydrangeas tucked into a chain-link fence.
 A poster board with hearts had a message for the first responders: "Thank you for looking for my grandmother."

-Levin Cava said she had spoken on Tuesday with State Attorney Katherine Fernandez Rundle.
-A grand jury has yet to be impaneled, she said, but when it is, "we will be fully on board."
+Levine Cava said she had spoken on Tuesday with State Attorney Katherine Fernandez Rundle about convening a grand jury investigation of the disaster, adding that once such an inquiry is launched, "we will be fully on board."
 The 2018 engineer's report warned of "major structural damage" to the concrete slab beneath the pool deck and deterioration, including exposed rebar, in the underground parking garage.
 The report's author, Frank Morabito, wrote that the deterioration would "expand exponentially" if not repaired.

-"It's all starting to come together now, because like I've said all along, there was something very, very wrong at this building," Surfside Mayor Charles Burkett told CNN on Tuesday when asked about the April 2021 warning by the condo association's president.
+"It's all starting to come together now, because like I've said all along, there was something very, very wrong at this building," Burkett told CNN when asked about the April warning by the condo association's president.
 "Buildings in America just don't fall down like this."
 A lawyer who works with the condo association, Donna DiMaggio Berger, previously said the issues outlined in the 2018 report were typical for older buildings in the area.

 Ross Prieto, then Surfside's top building official, met with residents weeks after the report was produced and assured them the building was "in very good shape," according to minutes of the meeting released on Monday.
 Reuters was unable to reach Prieto, who is no longer employed by Surfside.
 He told the Miami Herald newspaper he did not remember getting the report.